aleedhillon/weather-app/README.md

 ## Details

-This is a Weather cheking app which shows current weather and weather forecast for the selected city and is developed using Laravel, VueJS, Tailwind-CSS and Algolia Places.
+This is a weather cheking app which shows current weather and weather forecasts for the selected city and is developed using Laravel, VueJS, Tailwind-CSS and Algolia Places.

+Check the live app at [Alee Weather App](http://alee-weather-app.herokuapp.com/)

 ## How to use